By Laia Cardona, on 20 August 2021

 When determining the macro-environment, take a look at the following:

-- PEST analysis.
-This identifies the political, economic, social, and technological factors of your brand's environment.
+PESTLE analysis.
+This identifies the political, economic, social, technological, legal, and environmental factors of your brand's environment.

-- Market Analysis.
-This is a qualitative study that collects the most relevant points about your potential customers or users (age, geographic location, sex, etc.) and the trends of the industry that your startup operates in.
+Market Analysis.
+This is a qualitative study that collects the most relevant points about your potential customers or users (age, geographic location, sex, etc.) and the trends in the industry that your startup operates.

-- Analysis of the competition.
+Competitive analysis.
 This involves gathering a representative sample of your competitors and then analyzing their most relevant strategies and actions in the digital sphere.
 There are a number of tools that can facilitate competitor analysis.
-It also means investigating the saturation of the market, value propositions, prices, etc.
+It also means investigating the saturation of the market, value propositions, prices, and more.

-The microenvironment consists of the company itself, its suppliers, marketing intermediaries, customer markets (business markets, government markets, international markets, etc.).
+The microenvironment consists of the company itself, its suppliers, marketing intermediaries, and customer markets (business markets, government markets, international markets, and more).
 Social media channels are also important here and should be analyzed to optimize your online presence.
 To better understand your microenvironment, you can take the following steps:

-- Web audit.
-Here, it's important to analyze aspects such as search engine positioning (SEO), user experience, design and web architecture.
-Some useful tools that can help you carry out this analysis include Woorank, Metricspot, SEMrush, SEOmoz, and Google Analytics.
+Web audit.
+Here, it's important to analyze aspects such as search engine positioning (SEO), user experience, design, and web architecture.
+Some useful tools that can help you carry out this analysis include Woorank, Metricspot, SEMrush, and Google Analytics.

-- Social media audit.
-Special attention should be paid to the metrics of your different social media accounts.
-Facebook (likes, comments, people who are talking about this), Twitter (retweets, hashtags, favorites), Instagram (likes, hashtages, views).
+Social media audit.
+Special attention should be paid to the metrics of your different social media accounts on Tiktok, Facebook, Twitter, and Instagram.

-For a final evaluation of your marketing environment SWOT is your go to tool.
+For a final evaluation of your marketing environment, a SWOT is your go-to tool.
 A SWOT analysis looks at the critical strengths, weaknesses, opportunities, and threats.
-Critical success factors are the strengths and weaknesses that have the greatest effect on an organisation’s success.
+Critical success factors are the strengths and weaknesses that have the greatest effect on an organization’s success.
 They are measured relative to competitors.
 Do you offer something different that makes you stand out?